twoosam/Backyard-Blooms/README.md

 ## Why I built this

-For as long as I rcan remember, my backyard has been filled with plumeria.
+For as long as I can remember, my backyard has been filled with plumeria.
 My dad loves growing and taking care of them and I always enjoyed taking pictures of all the different variations of vibrant flowers.
 We have so many now that my dad gives them away for free so I thought it would be cool to make a mock application for selling plumeria.

 ## Technologies Used